-Only the Netherlands, Belgium and two Provinces in Germany and France are allowed to call their style of Gin “Genever” or “Jenever”.
+Only the Netherlands, Belgium and two Provinces in Germany and France are allowed to make “Genever” or “Jenever”.
 Genever is the national liquor of Belgium and these two countries can now be known as the “Appelation d’origine controlee” when it comes to Genever.
 It’s officially protected by the European Union as of 2008.

 Genever consumption would explode later during this time period due to grape harvests and cold waves.
 Crops were devastated when grape and wine prices shot up.
 This led to beer and malt production, which was the basis for the Genever distillate.

 In the 17th century English troops were assisting Dutch soldiers in their way.
 Before the Dutch would go into battle, they would sip on Genever.
-This was called “Dutch Courage” by the English and they would bring this recipe back to London to create their own style of Gin.
-In 1690 the people of London would consume 500,000 gallons of Genever a year!
+This was called “Dutch Courage” by the English and they would bring this recipe back to London to create their own style of spirits, eventually being called Gin.
+In 1690 the people of London would consume 500,000 gallons of Gin a year!

 As the 18th Century rolled along Belgian farmers were all ready being “green” with the way they farmed.
 They used all of their left over material from creating Genever to feed their livestock.
 They then used manure to fertilize their fields to grow wheat, barley and corn.
 As it turns out, many farmers became Genever distillers.